Sherwood Park: Government

 Sherwood Park is governed by the Strathcona County Council.
 The county's mayor is Rod Frank who replaced Roxanne Carr in the 2017 Strathcona County municipal election.

 Crime

-According to data collected by the Royal Canadian Mounted Police (RCMP) in 2012, crime in Sherwood Park has been on the rise especially impaired driving and domestic violence.
+According to data collected by the Royal Canadian Mounted Police (RCMP) in 2012, crime in Sherwood Park was on the rise especially impaired driving and domestic violence.
 Domestic violence reports rose by 32 percent; impaired driving went up 10 percent.
-Other facts released also pointed out that sexual offenses went up by 20 percent and drug trafficking charges went up 55 percent.
+Other facts released were that sexual offences went up by 20 percent and drug trafficking charges went up 55 percent.
 In 2018 the town library was bombed resulting in the death of the suspect and the closure of the library.
 The reparation costs were estimated at $14M and took six months to complete.

 Education

 Sherwood Park's school boards are Elk Island Public Schools Regional Division No. 14 (EIPS), Elk Island Catholic Separate Regional Division No. 41 (EICS), and the Conseil Scolaire Centre-Nord (CSCN or the Greater North Central Francophone Education Region No. 2).

 The public high schools are Bev Facey Community High School and Salisbury Composite High School, as well as Strathcona Christian Academy (kindergarten to grade 12), and Archbishop Jordan Catholic High School.

 Sherwood Park was home to Canada's first charter school: New Horizons Charter School, a public charter school that offers a gifted education program for students from kindergarten to grade 9.
 It is in Sherwood Park on the edge of the Village on the Lake subdivision.